leanprover-community/lean-liquid/src/polyhedral_lattice/FILES.md

   (the proof that it's a polyhedral lattice is missing, and possibly not needed).
 - `topology.lean` : right now an empty file (and it might remain that way).

-The last two files need some of the theory of normed groups and pseudo normed groups, defined in `normed_group` and `pseudo_normed_group`.
+The last two files need some of the theory of normed groups and pseudo-normed groups, defined in `normed_group` and `pseudo_normed_group`.

 - `pseudo_normed_group.lean` : If M is a pseudo-normed group with T⁻¹ then so is Hom(Λ, M).